 This sophisticated, Parisian brasserie also serves an assortment of decadent delights for breakfast (served between 7:00 am and 11:00 am).that include freshly baked croissants, hot chocolate, coffee, eggs, etc.

-You really can’t go wrong when dining here for either lunch or dinner since you’re in for a treat regardless of when you stop by.
+Truth be told though, you really can’t go wrong when dining at one of the many famous cafes in Paris for either lunch or dinner since you’re in for a treat regardless of when you stop by.

-Making a pit stop at la Rotonde is a great way to fuel up before you max out your credit cards and shop until no one will give you any more credit (kidding, definitely don’t be THAT person.
+Therefore, making a pit stop at one of the most famous cafes in Paris is a great way to fuel up before you max out your credit cards and shop until no one will give you any more credit (kidding, definitely don’t be THAT person.
 We promote only the MOST responsible of tourism here at Girl with the Passport.
 LOL.).

 Address: 105 boulevards du Montparnasse